danidee10/django-notifs/README.md

 uwsgi --http :8080 --gevent 100 --module websocket --gevent-monkey-patch --master --processes 4
 ```

-There is a sample echo websocket server in the `examples` directory
+There is a sample echo websocket server in the `examples` directory.

 ### How to listen to notifications